Jason-M-Brown/cpsc330-2025W2/syllabus.md

 ### Final exam

-The final exam is scheduled for the exam period and is comprehensive, covering the material taught over the course of the semester. **A score of 40% or more in the final exam is required to pass the course.**
+The final exam is scheduled for the exam period and is comprehensive, covering the material taught over the course of the semester. **A score of 40% or more in the final exam is required to pass the course (along with other requirements listed above).**

 ## Academic concessions